Jul 2nd, 2020

 Members of the armed forces can face unique behavioral health challenges such as combat-related post-traumatic stress and depression due to long separation from friends and family.
 While PTSD, depression and isolation are not exclusive to servicemembers, those who have served often exhibit symptoms and behaviors differently from their civilian counterparts.
 At Oceans, we developed a special program aimed at treating these military members’ unique needs.

-Last year we launched Oceans Healthcare’s Support Through Active Recovery (STAR) program in response to the growing need within our communities.
+In 2018, we launched Oceans Healthcare’s Support Through Active Recovery (STAR) program in response to the growing need within our communities.
 STAR℠ offers inpatient and intensive outpatient programs to address combat-related PTSD, military sexual trauma, substance use disorder with co-occurring behavioral conditions and other behavioral illnesses.
 STAR is different from civilian treatment programs, from the content and focus of therapy sessions to the highly structured daily schedule and coordination with on-base or Veteran’s Affairs personnel.

 While increasing access to specialized mental health treatment for servicemembers is critical, we must also continue to work toward destigmatizing mental illness and encouraging individuals to seek help.
 The fear of reporting symptoms of mental illness is a barrier for many, but members of the armed forces are under even more pressure to remain focused under extremely difficult, high-stress situations.
 By working to treat mental illness as a part of routine healthcare in the military and in our communities, we can hopefully encourage more servicemembers to seek help at the first sign of trauma and work to combat the alarming suicide rate among our nation’s heroes.